Skip to product information

 Plant Details

-• Botanical Name Botanical Name: Betula nigra 'Heritage' - Multi Stem
+• Botanical Name: Heritage' River Birch Betula nigra 'Heritage' - Multi Stem

 Care Tips

-• Pruning Instructions Pruning Instructions: Prune in late winter to early spring to maintain shape.
+• Pruning Instructions: Prune in late winter or early spring to shape and remove dead wood.

 View full details